Bateson History, Family Crest & Coats of Arms

 - James and John Bateson, who landed in Philadelphia, Pennsylvania in 1860

-- Fred Bateson, aged 32, who emigrated to the United States from Leeds, in 1897
+- Fred Bateson, aged 32, who immigrated to the United States from Leeds, in 1897

 Bateson Settlers in United States in the 20th Century

-- Fredery Bateson, aged 44, who emigrated to America from Bolton, in 1904
+- Fredery Bateson, aged 44, who immigrated to America from Bolton, in 1904

 - Fred Bateson, aged 35, who settled in America from Bippondem, England, in 1907